redhat-openstack/website/source/rdo/faq.html.md

 ## Is RDO a fork of OpenStack?

-RDO is not a fork of OpenStack, but a community focused on packaging and integrating code from the upstream OpenStack project on CentOS, Red Hat Enterprise Linux and Fedora-based platforms.
+RDO is not a fork of OpenStack, but a community focused on packaging and integrating code from the upstream OpenStack project on CentOS Stream and Red Hat Enterprise Linux.
 Red Hat continues to participate in the development of the core OpenStack projects upstream, and all relevant patches and bug reports are routed directly to the OpenStack community code base.

-## What does RDO mean for OpenStack on Fedora?

-The OpenStack package maintainer team keeps only the latest OpenStack development release available for Fedora in RDO Trunk repositories.
-For more information, see the [Fedora project wiki](http://fedoraproject.org/wiki/OpenStack).

-Users of OpenStack on Fedora are welcome to participate in the discussion on [ask.openstack.org](https://ask.openstack.org/), and in the Fedora Cloud SIG.

 ## How do I deploy RDO?